remriel/gpt4bot_template/README.md

 ![GPT-4 Chatbot Template](https://i.ibb.co/5Fk8qhs/gpt.png)

-This is a template for a chatbot using GPT-4 API.
+This is a template for a chatbot using GPT-4 API with conversation history.

 # Install